Fairy ring: Oral tradition and folklore

 Freedom from a fairy ring often requires outside intervention.
 A tactic from early 20th-century Wales is to cast wild marjoram and thyme into the circle and befuddle the fairies; another asks the rescuer to touch the victim with iron.
 Other stories require that the enchanted victim simply be plucked out by someone on the outside, although even this can be difficult: A farmer in a tale from the Llangollen region has to tie a rope around himself and enlist four men to pull him from the circle as he goes in to save his daughter.
 Other folk methods rely on Christian faith to break the enchantment: a stick from a rowan tree (thought to be the wood from which the cross of Jesus Christ was built) can break the curse, as can a simple phrase such as "what, in Heaven's name", as in a 19th-century tale from Carmarthenshire.
 A common element to these recoveries is that the rescuer must wait a year and a day from when the victim entered the ring.

 Mortals who have danced with the fairies are rarely safe after being saved from their enthrallment.
-Often, they find that what seemed to be but a brief foray into fairyland was indeed much longer in the mortal realm, possibly weeks or years.
-The person rescued from the fairy ring may have no memory of their encounter with the sprites, as in a story from Anglesea recorded in 1891.
+They often find that what seemed to be but a brief foray into fairyland was much longer in the mortal realm, possibly weeks or years.
+The person rescued from the fairy ring may have no memory of their encounter with the sprites, as in a story from Anglesey recorded in 1891.
 In most tales, the saved interlopers face a grim fate.
 For example, in a legend from Carmarthenshire, recorded by Sikes, a man is rescued from a fairy ring only to crumble to dust.
 In a tale from Mathavarn, Llanwrin Parish, a fairy-ring survivor moulders away when he eats his first bite of food.
 Another vulnerability seems to be iron; in a tale from the Aberystwyth region, a touch from the metal causes a rescued woman to disappear.